-I’ve created a set of 16 unique Valentine bingo cards you can download for free using the form below.
+I’ve created a set of 16 free Valentine bingo cards you can download for free using the form below.

-The PDF will also include a master list to use for the images + keeping track of which images are chosen.
+The PDF will also include a master list (aka call sheet) to use for the images + keeping track of which images are chosen.

-If you need more than 16 unique cards, I’ve created a larger set of 40 cards you can purchase for a low price by clicking here or by clicking the image below.
+If you need more than 16 unique cards (or you’d prefer to just not provide your email address), I’ve created a larger set of 40 cards you can purchase for a low price by clicking here or by clicking the image below.

 Or if you don’t want to provide your email to download the free printable file, you can also just purchase a set in my shop here.